varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

   X-VG-WebCache: joanie
   X-VG-WebServer: leon

 OK.
-Let me explain what it does.
-GET usually sends off HTTP 0.9 requests, which lack the Host header.
-So I add a Host header with the -H option. -U print request headers, -s prints response status, -e prints response headers and -d discards the actual content.
+Lets look at what ``GET`` does. ``GET`` usually sends off HTTP 0.9 requests, which lack the 'Host' header.
+So we add a 'Host' header with the '-H' option. '-U' print request headers, '-s' prints response status, '-e' prints response headers and '-d' discards the actual content.
 We don't really care about the content, only the headers.

 As you can see, VG adds quite a bit of information in their headers.
-Some of the headers, like the X-Rick-Would-Never are specific to vg.no and their somewhat odd sense of humour.
-Others, like the X-VG-Webcache are for debugging purposes.
+Some of the headers, like the 'X-Rick-Would-Never' are specific to vg.no and their somewhat odd sense of humour.
+Others, like the 'X-VG-Webcache' are for debugging purposes.

 So, to check whether a site sets cookies for a specific URL, just do::

   GET -Used http://example.com/ |grep ^Set-Cookie

+..
+XXX:Missing explanation and sample for HEAD here. benc

 Tool: Live HTTP Headers
 ~~~~~~~~~~~~~~~~~~~~~~~

-There is also a plugin for Firefox. *Live HTTP Headers* can show you
+There is also a plugin for Firefox called `Live HTTP Headers`.
+This plugin can show you
-what headers are being sent and recieved.
-Live HTTP Headers can be
+what headers are being sent and recieved. `Live HTTP Headers` can be
 found at https://addons.mozilla.org/en-US/firefox/addon/3829/ or by
 googling "Live HTTP Headers".